top of page

 And Duckie Dawdle's last of all.

-Quack quack quack quack quack ~ quaaaaaaaaack!
+Quack quack quack quack ~ quaaaaaaaaack!

 Words: Kaye Umansky ©Kaye Umansky